davadazaita/davadazaita/README.md

-### IMPORTANT NOTE: By decree (TORAH) of Adonai: The Daua Forces are a defense force composed essentially of the ground guard, maritime guard, and space guard.
+### IMPORTANT NOTE: By decree (TORAH) of Adonai: The Daua Forces are a defense and peacekeeping force composed essentially of the ground guard, maritime guard, and space guard.

 ---